nuxt/docs/en/guide/index.md

 You can use nuxt.js as a framework to handle all the UI rendering of your project.

-When launching `nuxt`, it will start a development server with hot-reloading and vue-server-renderer configured to automatically server-render your application.
+When launching `nuxt`, it will start a development server with hot-reloading and [vue-server-renderer](https://ssr.vuejs.org/en/) configured to automatically server-render your application.

 ### Single Page Applications (SPA)

 If for any reason you prefer not using server side rendering or need static hosting for your applications, you can simply use SPA mode using `nuxt --spa`.
-Combination with *generate* feature gives a powerful SPA deployment mechanism without need to Node.js runtime or any special server handling.
+Combination with *generate* feature gives a powerful SPA deployment mechanism without need to use Node.js runtime or any special server handling.

 Take a look at [the commands](/guide/commands) to learn more about usage.